dnelson/temet/docs/plotting.rst

 -----------------------------------------------

 We continue from the :doc:`first_steps` here.
-The plotting functions in :py:mod:`plot.cosmoGeneral <tenet.plot.cosmoGeneral>` can be useful for exploring trends in the objects of the group catalogs, i.e. galaxies (subhalos).
+The plotting functions in :py:mod:`plot.cosmoGeneral <temet.plot.cosmoGeneral>` can be useful for exploring trends in the objects of the group catalogs, i.e. galaxies (subhalos).

 Let's examine a classic observed galaxy scaling relation: the correlation between gas-phase metallicity,